I received a call from Carolyn Murphy, Maureen O'Hara's assistant in Ireland this morning. They will now curtail completely any autograph

 October 28, 2000 - January 2, 2003

-We receive so many wonderful
+We receive

-again I receive onethat I feel is very special and it goes into my "favorite" letters area.
+that I feel is very special and it goes into my "favorite" letters area.
 Hello from Canada: I have

-been watching Miss O'Hara's 90th birthday interview
+been watching Miss O'Hara's 90th birthday

-on Irish television and reading about this wonderful
+interview on Irish television and reading about

-lady on your excellent website.
-I am totally amazed at how
+this wonderful lady on your excellent website.
+I am

-wonderful Miss O'Hara looks in her retirement and was surprised
+totally amazed at how wonderful Miss O'Hara looks in her

-to learn that autographs are available and that you talk to
+available and that you talk to her weekly.

 I am NOT requesting an autograph or really anything else other than to ask if you would, in a conversation with Miss O'Hara, please add my name to the list of those around the world who love her and wish her so many, many more wonderful years.
 She is truly an amazing woman.
 Would you please tell her that a gent, living now in New Brunswick, but originally frtom Nova Scotia....and with Irish heritage wants her to know how much he has always admired her, but never more than now.
 What a beautiful and amazing lady......God love you, Maureen...as do we.
 Regars, - Bob Miller |

-| "Looking at the pix here, I can only conclude that such beauty is unearthly.
+"Looking at the pix here, I can only conclude that such beauty is unearthly.
 Maureen must be an alien sent to us to show our potential.
 Simply scary!" | "When I first laid eyes on Maureen in "The Parent Trap" I really wasn't that affected - I just went into a trance that has lasted 37 years (so far).
 I assume that we children must have done something very special for God to have rewarded us with her.
 And even HE must have gazed at his own work in wonder!" |

-| "Maureen O'Hara could have been my grandmother.
+"Maureen O'Hara could have been my grandmother.
 I don't care.
 I still am in love with her.
 IMHO, the sexiest shot in motion picture history is her first scene in 'The Quiet Man' when she looks over her shoulder at John Wayne.
-I have to wear a bib whenever I see that film. | A long time
+I have to wear a bib whenever I see that film. | A long time fan, I'm delighted to find this

-to see this profound role model celebrated appropriately, eloquently.!"
+beautiful site; it's great to see this profound role model

 |

-| "Maureen....thanks for a life well lived.
+"Maureen....thanks for a life well lived.
 Thanks for every tear you made me cry, for every laugh you've made me laugh.
 You are simply wonderful!!!
 God Bless You." | "Never have I had the privilege of casting my eyes on an eternal beauty such as Maureen O'Hara.
 Graceful, passionate and elegant.
 How privileged indeed!" |

 "This may sound corny to some people but I will

 make it short.
-I left
+I

-at home.
-At the time I never had a real
+the time I never had a real mother or father so I picked

-I never told anyone until now and it has been over
+until now and it has been over 40 years.

 I never got a chance like this to tell the man

-who I picked as a father that I sure did thank
+who I picked as a father that I sure did

-many years of seeing him on the screen.
-Every
+boy and the many years of seeing him on the screen.
+Every time I was in a tight spot or

-I looked to my adopted parents and asked myself if they would
+and asked myself if they would not like that or I would

-not like that or I would say a prayer to them to help me.
-The man was John Wayne.
+say a prayer to them to help me.
+The man

 Now

-I have a chance to tell the lady who I picked as
+I have a chance to tell the lady who I

-my mother how much I love her (if I may use the word) but
+picked as my mother how much I love her (if I may

-I do.
-I want to thank you for all the
+to thank you for all the hours of enjoyment I have gotten

-the joy of looking at your picture and thinking maybe my mother
+from your films and all the joy of looking at your picture

-might have been a person like you.
-If
+and thinking maybe my mother might have been a person like

-only I had the words to tell you how I feel and how much I thank
+you how I feel and how much I thank you.
+Thank

-you.
-Thank you."
+you."

 My Favorite